yoshito-n-students/simple_serial_port_reader/README.md

 ___~start_command___ (string, default: "")
 * command to write just after opening the serial port
 * write nothing if empty
-* do not miss adding newline charactors if required
+* do not forget to add newline charactors if required

 ___~match_expression___ (string, default: "(.+)\r?\n")
 * regular expression to match read texts